 Another less likely possibility for non flowering tulips is a lack of nutrients.
 All flower bulbs, not just tulips, need phosphorus in order to form flower buds.
 If your soil is lacking phosphorus, your tulips will not bloom every year.

 Steps to Encourage Tulips to Bloom Every Year

 First thing to consider when planting tulips is to realize that no matter how hard you try, you may simply not live in an area where tulips will last long.
 You may not want to go through all of the work that it will take to possibly get your tulips to rebloom.
-In many areas, gardeners simply treat tulips as annuals and it is ok if you decide to do this too.
+In many areas, gardeners simply treat tulips as annuals and it is okay if you decide to do this too.

 If you decide to try to get your tulips to rebloom year after year, the most important things you can do is choose the right location to plant your tulips.
 The location MUST be well drained and in full sun.
 The more intense the sun the better.

 Do not plant tulips near house foundations, driveways or other concrete forms if you live in slightly warmer climates.
 All spring blooming bulbs need a certain amount of cold to form flower buds, but this is especially important to tulips.
-If you live in zones 5 or higher, concrete forms can actually keep the tulip bulbs warmer in the winter which will keep them from forming flower buds.
+If you live in USDA zone 5 or higher, concrete forms can actually keep the tulip bulbs warmer in the winter which will keep them from forming flower buds.

 Consider planting your tulips in mounds.
 Tulip bulbs planted in mounds will be in soil that is better drained than the surrounding soil.
 This dry soil will help tulips bloom.